 If you would like to meet another student to attend with, please contact the ATOD staff through the Student Health Center.

 If you would like assistance with your insurance or setting up an appointment, please contact the ATOD staff through the Student Health Center.

 Meet others who live, or have lived, with the problem of alcohol abuse or alcoholism.

-For a complete list of locations, visit the Pennsylvania Area Al-Anon website.
+For a complete list of locations, visit Sobriety Online and use the Find A Meeting search.